About

 Q10.
 How do you find your sites?
 And how do you decide to create projects in particular places?

-Have you ever been somewhere and felt like something is a little…strange?
-It’s hard to put your finger on it.
-It’s just a sense that something is a little…unusual.
-I bring a socially-coded camera and an old typewriter and sit down and refuse to leave for several hours or weeks or maybe several months or even far too many years, and I gradually begin to see tiny details – things that would almost seem invisible to the casual passer-by.
+Have you ever been somewhere and for several hours or weeks or maybe several months or even far too many years you gradually begin to see tiny details – things that would almost seem invisible to the casual passer-by?
+It’s like that.
 It’s as though my eyes themselves begin to change.
+And then the rest changes and my eyes stay the same.
+And yet…

 And sooner or later, the unusual and the strange seem like my very oldest friends and adversaries.
 It’s as though I didn’t find them – they found me.